- Home

 - red and itchy eyes (conjunctivitis).

-You will also be given medicines (such as anti-nausea drugs) to help control any side effects that are likely to occur.
+You will have medicines (such as anti-nausea drugs) to help control any side effects.
 If side effects become too difficult to manage, your oncologist can adjust the dose or type of chemotherapy.

 While hair loss and scalp problems are rare with chemotherapy for mesothelioma, some hair thinning may occur.
 Some people have trouble thinking clearly or experience short-term memory loss after chemotherapy, but this usually improves once treatment ends.